ShiuLab/MotifDiscovery-legacy-/README.md

 New pipeline uses SciPy to determine enrichment, Numpy and Pandas for dataframe management, and SciKit Learn for RandomForest

 ## Updates to the Pipeline:
+April 27 2016 : Added MapEnrichedKmers.py to directory.
+This is the starting point for incorporating DAP-Seq data into the pipeline.
+Script is being actively developed by cbazodi and will likely be renamed!

 March 6 2016 : Change RandomForest_v2.0.py to call the random forest script from RF_scikit.py.
 That way ML runs are consistent between methods.

 Febrary 2 2016 : Add RF scikit.py.
 Which allows you to run RF ML on any dataframe given.
 Can select scoring type ('f1' = F-measure; 'roc_auc' = AUC-ROC  : default = f1) and give list of features to include (default is to use the whole dataframe)